aciemerzz/robot-arm/README.md

 # robot-arm
-drawing and writing, with finger detection and tracking
+function: drawing and writing, with finger detection and tracking have been tested on pynq_z2

-test on pynq_z2
+note:

-在jupyter笔记本上运行main.py with a pynq_z2 board connected with a webcam and a hdmi monitor .
+run main.py on jupyter notebook pynq_z2 board should be connected with a webcam and a hdmi monitor .